tldr-pages/tldr/pages/windows/msg.md

 `msg /server:{{server_name}} {{username|session_name|session_id}}`

-- Send a message to all users:
+- Send a message to all users of the current machine:

 `msg *`